-SOC 101 INTRODUCTION TO SOCIOLOGY
+SOC 101 INTRODUCTION TO SOCIOLOGY CREDITS: 4

 This course examines sociology as a scientific discipline with an introduction to its foundational themes, empirical concerns, and analytical approaches.
 Students will investigate the interrelationship between individual experience and broader social contexts emphasizing the effects of social class, race/ethnicity and gender on life experiences and opportunities.

 Students will gain knowledge and critical thinking skills regarding contemporary social life in the United States.
 Offered fall and spring.
 Exploration Area: Social Sciences

-SOC 203 SOCIOLOGY OF THE FAMILY
+SOC 203 SOCIOLOGY OF THE FAMILY CREDITS: 4

 This course focuses on the structure of the American family and how this structure is changing as society changes.
 Major focus in on the diversity of family forms, roles in partnered relationships, and a variety of social problems associated with family life.
 The impact of political and economic systems on family life is also explored.
 Offered fall and spring.
-Prerequisite: SOC 101 and low-wage work, mass incarceration, and the influence of media on the social construction of the body will be explored.
-At the conclusion of the semester, students are asked to "construct" and argue a social issue using the components of the constructivist perspective.
-Offered fall.
-Prerequisite: SOC 101
+Prerequisite: SOC 101 or CHI 101

-SOC 218 U.S. SOCIAL PROBLEMS
+SOC 218 U.S. SOCIAL PROBLEMS CREDITS: 4